ramiel/streamfp/README.md

 # Advanced

-Here a collection of smarter transformers that implement useful behavior.
-The same behavior can be achieved with map, filter and reduce but it's easier to have ready building blocks
+Here a collection of smarter transformers that implement useful behaviors.
+The same behaviors can be achieved with map, filter and reduce but it's easier to have ready building blocks

 ## flat